(originally published on 16.08.2013, reviewed/rewritten on 13.04.2025, tested on Oracle Solaris 11.4 SRU 79)

 pfedit: User junior is not authorized to edit the file /etc/apache2/2.4/httpd.conf.

-Obviously, when the file is now at a different location, i don’t have the authorization.
+Obviously, when the file is now at a different location, I don’t have the authorisation.
 Because that one is for the old location.
-I simply don’t have the authorization for /etc/apache2/2.4/httpd.conf, only for /etc/apache2/2.2/httpd.conf.
+I simply don’t have the authorisation for /etc/apache2/2.4/httpd.conf, only for /etc/apache2/2.2/httpd.conf.
 I had to change this.

 root@testbed:~# profiles -p "httpd edit"